mtgjson/mtgjson-website/CONTRIBUTING.md

 - npm
 - n

+## IDE Setup

+The current preferred IDE is [VS Code](https://code.visualstudio.com/).
+Be sure the install the following extensions:

+- Vue Language Features (Volar)
+- Typescript Vue Plugin (Volar)

+**Note:** You may have to enable "Takeover Mode" by disabling VS Code's builtin package `TypeScript and JavaScript Language Features` within the workspace.

 ## Directory Structure

-Files/Directories were omitted that do not help understand this current project structure.
+Some files and directories are omitted that do not help understand this current project structure.

 ```sh
 .